 One of the main objectives of RESCCUE in terms of communication is to ensure a high media coverage in all research sites.
 The project seeks to appear in different kind of media channels in order to extend the impact.
-Several press releases were prepared during the first year of the project and at present RESCCUE counts with over 90 appearances in media, mostly in the ones centred on the water sector, such as iAgua or Retema.
+Several press releases were prepared during the first year of the project and at present RESCCUE counts with over 110 appearances in media, at local, national and international levels.